awsdocs/aws-transfer-user-guide/doc_source/cloudwatch-workflow.md

 1. Choose the log group that corresponds to your server\.

-   For example, if your server ID is `s-1234567890abcdef0`, your log group is **/aws/transfer/s\-1234567890abcdef0**\.
+   For example, if your server ID is `s-1234567890abcdef0`, your log group is `/aws/transfer/s-1234567890abcdef0`\.

 1. On the log group details page for your server, the most recent log streams are displayed\.
 There are two log streams for the user that you are exploring:
    + One for each Secure Shell \(SSH\) File Transfer Protocol \(SFTP\) session\.
    + One for the workflow that is being executed for your server\.
 The format for the log stream for the workflow is `username.workflowID.uniqueStreamSuffix`\.

-   For example, if your user is `bob-usa`, you have the following log streams:
+   For example, if your user is `mary-major`, you have the following log streams:

    ```
-   bob-usa-east.1234567890abcdef0
+   mary-major-east.1234567890abcdef0
-   bob.w-abcdef01234567890.021345abcdef6789
+   mary.w-abcdef01234567890.021345abcdef6789
    ```
 **Note**
- The 16\-digit alphanumeric identifiers listed in this example are fictitious; the values that you see in Amazon CloudWatch are different\.
+ The 16\-digit alphanumeric identifiers listed in this example are fictitious\.
+The values that you see in Amazon CloudWatch are different\.

-The **Log events** page for **bob\-usa\-east\.1234567890abcdef0** displays the details for each user session, and the **bob\.w\-abcdef01234567890\.021345abcdef6789** log stream contains the details for the workflow\.
+The **Log events** page for `mary-major-usa-east.1234567890abcdef0` displays the details for each user session, and the `mary.w-abcdef01234567890.021345abcdef6789` log stream contains the details for the workflow\.

- The following is a sample log stream for **bob\.w\-abcdef01234567890\.021345abcdef6789**, based on a workflow \(`w-abcdef01234567890`\) that contains a copy step\.
+ The following is a sample log stream for `mary.w-abcdef01234567890.021345abcdef6789`, based on a workflow \(`w-abcdef01234567890`\) that contains a copy step\.

 ```
 {"type":"ExecutionStarted",